deb-intel/InnerSourceDeb/_sources/contributing/docs_guidelines.rst.txt

    python -m venv .venv

-Activate virtual environment.
+Activate the virtual environment.
 This and the following steps must be done every
 time:

 .. code-block:: bash